 Since I moved to London in 2012, I've worked with motivational speakers at JLA, consulted businesses on strategy for CRC, coached students on life after school at Unifrog and created bespoke games nights to bring people closer together for Big Potato.
 It's been a lot of fun and I realised through these roles that bringing the best out in people really drives me.

 Jump to 2021 and I’m a certified online life coach with Animas, working towards my ICF accreditation.
 You might be thinking, “what’s an online life coach do exactly?”
 Well, for me that means helping people who have always felt different, like an outsider or a misfit, to create a game plan that gives them the focus and structure they want to give them joy in life.

 Working with Big Potato Games whilst training to be a transformational life coach became a very organic realisation that the subtleties of play: challenge, escape, inspiration are all techniques that can be used to support my clients to achieve the clarity they want for themselves.

 I’ve been lucky enough to have some incredible experiences over the past years (both good and bad), and learned the value of fun, freedom, passion, and challenge.
 By mixing these values with play and coaching, I work with you to explore what really excites you, rediscover your motivation, and map out your best way forward.

 Read more about my values and me below or see me in action talking about Game Plan at UKGE.

 The Rules I Play By

-Take the time to value what you have, what you do, and who you are.
+Appreciation - A good cup of tea, naps or talking to friends.
+Value what you have, what you do, and who you are.
 In essence, be kind to yourself.